 Maybe.
 You may apply to the court for an order for spousal support whether you were married to your partner or not.
-In Nova Scotia, you have to be living with your partner for at least two years before you can make an application for spousal support under the Maintenance and Custody Act.
+In Nova Scotia, you have to be living with your partner for at least two years before you can make an application for spousal support under the Parenting and Support Act.

 Many factors need to be looked at to decide whether someone will be given spousal support.
 Some of these factors could include: